 Message from the Director

-We currently operate nearly two dozen demonstration projects, each of which is experimenting with new solutions to difficult problems like drug addiction, mental illness and neighborhood disorder.
+We believe in learning by doing.
+So we operate a number of programs that are testing new solutions to difficult problems like juvenile delinquency, mental illness, and neighborhood disorder.
 These range from large-scale reform efforts like the Red Hook Community Justice Center that handle thousands of cases each year to smaller experiments like the Brooklyn Mental Health Court that work intensively with a few dozen offenders at a time.
-Our projects also cover a wide range of topic areas, from juvenile delinquency to felony-level domestic violence.

 Unlike some other organizations, the Center for Court Innovation aspires to make a difference both on the ground and in policy circles.
-To give just a few examples of the cumulative impact of our work, the New York Times has credited our operating projects with helping to reduce the use of incarceration in New York City to the lowest rate in a generation.
-Our research documenting the effectiveness of New York's drug courts was a key factor in the reform of the Rockefeller Drug Laws.
-And the White House has endorsed community courts as part of their national drug control strategy (indeed, drug czar Gil Kerlikowske made a special trip to our Red Hook Community Justice Center as part of the announcement).
+To give just a few examples of the cumulative impact of our work, the New York Times has credited our operating projects with helping to reduce the use of incarceration in New York City.
+Our research documenting the effectiveness of treatment as an alternative to incarceration was a key factor in the reform of the Rockefeller Drug Laws in New York State.
+And the White House has endorsed community courts as part of the national drug control strategy.

-- New York State Chief Judge Jonathan Lippman in his 2013 State of the Judiciary address announced sweeping reforms of the bail process in New York.
-We will be aiding this effort.
+- Former New York State Chief Judge Jonathan Lippman has asked us to provide research and strategic advice to his commission exploring closing Rikers Island.
 Earlier, Lippman had this to say about the role that the Center has played in New York: “It's important to have an entity that is working just on research and development and is daring to think out of the box.
 It's been vital to our success in developing new ways of doing the judiciary's business.”

-- We have brought together community justice practitioners from across the world for conferences in Dallas and Washington, DC.
-In his welcoming remarks for the Dallas event, U.S. Attorney General Eric Holder said, “Over the course of nearly two decades, since the very first community court opened its doors in Manhattan, combining punishment with assistance has proven to be a critical strategy in improving public safety...
+- When he was U.S. Attorney General, Eric Holder said, “Over the course of nearly two decades, since the very first community court opened its doors in Manhattan, combining punishment with assistance has proven to be a critical strategy in improving public safety...
 I’ve seen this first hand...I’m proud of the progress that we are making and of the investments we are directing to support our community courts [and] the Center for Court Innovation.”

 This is just a small sampling of the new work on our plate.
 In undertaking this work, we are building on a solid foundation: our track record of helping criminal justice agencies – both here in New York and around the world – improve the effectiveness and fairness of the justice system.